 Skip to main content

-Cloudy icon
+Partly Cloudy icon

-HOUSTON – Another day, another elected official speaking with KPRC 2 Investigates regarding our investigation into the Houston Independent School District.
+KPRC 2 Investigates spoke with the Harris County District Attorney regarding our investigation into the Houston Independent School District budget.

-Related story: Houston ISD superintendent still ‘not available’ to speak over $2-million dollar ‘Key Action’ tied to November bond
+Related Story: Houston ISD superintendent still ‘not available’ to speak over $2-million dollar ‘Key Action’ tied to November bond

-Legal experts we have spoken with throughout our investigation questioned whether or not HISD’s actions during the initiative’s rollout were legal.
-State Senator Mayes Middleton telling KPRC 2 Investigates, “I think that’s electioneering,” during an interview in his office.
+Legal experts questioned whether or not HISD’s actions during the initiative’s rollout were legal.

 Related Story: Houston ISD approved $2M to campaign for the massive failed bond.
 Was it legal?

-Those steps usually include filling out an affidavit.
-However, by mid-afternoon Teare’s office was sending out responses to those those who emailed indicating their appreciation while also acknowledging their complaint has been forwarded to the Chief Prosecutor of Public Integrity.
+By mid-afternoon, Teare’s office was sending out responses to those who emailed, indicating their appreciation while also acknowledging their complaint had been forwarded to the Chief Prosecutor of Public Integrity.

 Related Story: ‘It makes me mad knowing we’re wasting money’: Former Houston ISD parent tracks district’s spending this year